rikhuijzer/blog/posts/frequentist-bayesian-coin-flipping.md

 +++
 title = "Frequentist and Bayesian coin flipping" published = "14 November 2020"
-description = "Comparing both statistical paradigms on a coin flipping example."
+rss = "Comparing both statistical paradigms on a coin flipping example."
 +++

 To me, it is still unclear what exactly is the difference between Frequentist and Bayesian statistics.